justyntemme/gobolt/Readme.md

 # Gobolt

-## A lightning fast web browser currently server markdown files in the content/ directory of the application
+A lightning fast web server currently serving markdown files in the content/ directory of the application